alphagov/using-cloud/help-for-end-users/Microsoft-Teams/Using-Microsoft-Teams-securely.md

 ## Using Microsoft Teams in Government

 Government staff are responsible for checking the applications they use are secure.
-This guidance will help you use Teams to communicate securely with colleagues.
+This guidance will help you use Microsoft Teams to communicate securely with colleagues.

 [Teams](https://teams.microsoft.com) is a cloud-based set of team collaboration tools and services that provide group text, voice, and video chat and connects to SharePoint and Outlook calendar to support collaboration.